sk00t3r/debian-install-ionqt/README.md

 # Stopping Rebase Iond:

-If you install the iond service only use "sudo pkill -9 iond".
+If you install the iond service use "sudo pkill -9 iond".
 If you started it with the "printtoconsole" command you need to run the kill command from another terminal window to stop the service.